gooliajulia/Smart-Schedule-Designer/README.md

   * User can add another task, and each task will remain on the list or schedule.
   * A random affirmation will display on the page
   * User can cross or tick off tasks that are complete
+  * User can input priority, urgency, and enjoyment level to weight each task on their list.
+Tasks will be returned back to user in ranked order based off of these inputs

 **Post-MVP:**
 A list of additional/advanced features you would like to include in your app after you have met MVP.

 - completed tasks change style
-- user can input priority, urgency, and enjoyment level to weight each task on their list.
-The weight of each of these can depend on their mood.
+- The weight of urgency, priority and enjoyment in ranking can depend on their mood.
 - A new affirmation appears each time the user completes a task
 - Add More APIs
   * Personality info: https://app.traitify.com/developer